adrianlita/academic/oop/README.md

 # anotherMatrix
 ## Implementing a 2D matrix in C++.

-The same implementation of aMatrix together with aVector.
+Another approach to the implementation of aMatrix.

-The purpose is to allow usage of matrix[i][j] directly rather than matrix(i, j).
+The new concept brought here is aVector, which allows the usage of matrix[i][j] directly rather than matrix(i, j).

 ---
 # aString